Odoo MCP Studio - AI React App, Module & EChart Builder

 ngrok http 8069

-Set ngrok URL as web.base.url in System Parameters
+Set ngrok URL as web.base.url in System Parameters.
+Also set web.base.url.freeze to True so Odoo doesn't overwrite it.

 Feature Documentation